 Memorial to commemorate Markham Vale miners finally completed

-A memorial to pay tributes to miners who tragically lost their lives in Markham Vale has been completed.
+A memorial to pay tribute to miners who lost their lives in Markham Vale has been completed.

-The final figures have been officially launched at the ‘Walking Together’ mining memorial at Markham Vale business park, near Chesterfield.
+The final figures have been officially launched at the ‘Walking Together’ mining memorial at Markham Vale Business Park.

 The memorial commemorates the 106 miners who died in three disasters at Markham Colliery in 1937, 1938 and 1973.

-The £188,000 project features 106 life-size steel figures stretching between the village of Duckmanton, Chesterfield and the former pithead of Markham Colliery.
+The £188,000 project features 106 life-size steel figures stretching between the village of Duckmanton and the former pithead of Markham Colliery.

 Most Popular